 Keeping charges below 10% of your credit card’s limit is good for your credit score as well.
 If you have a card with a $500 limit, keep your monthly charges below $50 as a good, credit-building strategy.
 The credit utilization rate accounts for a large percentage of your credit score.
 It falls into the category of amounts owed which accounts for a staggering 30% of the criteria used to create your FICO scores.

 2. Opt for a Secured Credit Card

-3. Look Into Credit Builder Loans
+3. Look In to Credit Builder Loans or Accounts

 4. Become an Authorized User

-If you don’t feel ready for your own credit card or simply can’t qualify for one, you can see if a family member, like a spouse, parent or guardian, will add you as an authorized user to their credit card account.
+If you don’t feel ready for your own credit card or simply can’t qualify for one, see if a family member, like a spouse, parent or guardian, will add you as an authorized user to their credit card account.
 An authorized user can make charges to the account, but they’re not responsible for actually paying them back.
 That’s the primary cardholder’s responsibility.